jonnonz1/nz-statute-book/acts/public/1998/crown-pastoral-land-act-1998.md

 (1) The former section 47 set out in Schedule 1AC (which forbids the Commissioner to put a substantive proposal to the holder of a reviewable instrument without first considering matters arising out of the consultations on the preliminary proposal out of which the substantive proposal arises) applies to the adoption of a substantive proposal under this Part as if it were the putting of a substantive proposal under the former Part 2 to the holder of a reviewable instrument.
 (2) The following former sections set out in Schedule 1AC apply to a substantive proposal under this Part as if it were a substantive proposal under the former Part 2 (but as if the reference in section 62(1) to its acceptance were a reference to its adoption):
   (a) section 62 (which requires the Commissioner to prepare a final plan of the land to which an accepted substantive proposal relates):
-  (b) section 63 (which relates to the approval of a final plan by the Chief Surveyor):
+  (b) section 63 (which relates to the approval of a final plan by the Surveyor-General):
   (c) section 64 (which relates to the registration of an approved final plan and the substantive proposal out of which the plan arises).

 ### 91 Consent of Minister of Conservation needed for some designations